vivachu/slate/source/includes/_users.md

 "OK"
 ```

-This endpoint reports an entry that the user finds questionable.
+This endpoint blocks the user with id userToBlock.

 ### HTTP Request